What I’m thrifting for….

 You don’t have to look for perfection in your table choices if you like to mix and match.

-A vintage tablecloth may not be in perfect condition but creative tableware placement may allow you to still use it.
+A vintage tablecloth may not be in perfect condition, but creative tableware placement may allow you to use it.

 I prefer to mix and match my tableware, so finding a complete set of the same dishes isn’t always necessary.

-You can see how I used thrifted finds on this Galentines Brunch Table here.
+You can see how I used thrifted finds on this Galentines Brunch Table and the deal on the vintage dishes used on an Easter Tablescape.

-When I find individual plates or bowl that are a pattern I like and can be mixed easily, I will purchase them.
+When I find individual plates or bowls that have a pattern I like and can be mixed easily, I will purchase them.

 I’m currently looking for quilts to use on my table.
 I love using a quilt for a tablecloth, especially for outdoor events.